nvi-inc/fs-vgos/fs-vgos.md

 case).
 The VDIF epochs of all RDBEs are also shown in the RDBE status window.

-> For old server, the VDIF epochs are not displayed

 **If any of the DOT times are not correct**, the ones that are wrong must be set with 'fmset'.
 To do this from the FS console, press `<Control><Shift>T` to start `fmset`, or type